Samsung/TizenFX/PULL_REQUEST_TEMPLATE.md

 ### API Changes ###

+If you have the ACR for changing APIs, put the link of the ACR:
+ - ACR:

-List all API changes here (or just put None), example:
+If you don't have the ACR, List all API changes here (or just put None), example:

 Added:
  - SafeBundleHandle Bundle.SafeBundleHandle { get; } // Property